Structural adaptation and rate accelerated estimation in bivariate functional data: Applications

 Define a new process by applying the rotation matrix to the sampling points, denoted by

-It can be seen easily that $Z(\mathbf{t})$ admits a larger effective smoothness along the canonical basis.
-It is thus beneficial to work instead with $Z$ instead of $X$ on the canonical basis.
-In practice, this transformed process can be obtained by performing a change-of-basis after estimating the rotation matrix $R_{\alpha}$ using our methodology.
+The process $Z(\mathbf{t})$ satisfies \eqref{eq:mean-squared-variation} with maximizing regularity along the canonical direction $\mathbf{e}_2$.
+It is thus beneficial to work with $Z$ instead of $X$ on the canonical basis.
+In practice, this transformed process can be obtained by performing a change-of-basis after estimating the rotation matrix $R_{\alpha}$.

 For simplicity, we fix the smoother to be the Nadaraya-Watson estimator with the multiplicative Epanechnikov kernel $K:\mathbb R ^2\to \Rplus$, supported on $[-1,1]\times [-1,1]$, where

 Furthermore, $\mathbf{B}=\operatorname{diag}(h_1^{-1}, h_2^{-1})$ is a positive definite bandwidth matrix.
 Using the rule $0/0=0$, the Nadaraya-Watson estimator is given by